Last Updated on January 20, 2023

 Let’s assume you have 500 dollars and want to bet 100 per game where you have a 50% chance of winning or losing an equal amount.
 This means you are at risk of ruin with five games or more.
-Theoretically, you can lose five times in a row from the start, and thus be flat broke.
-The probability for that is 3.125%.
+Theoretically, you can lose five times in a row from the start and thus be flat broke.
+The probability of that is 3.125%.
 That might sound small, but you are unable to continue playing more if you lose all your money.

 Why do you want to avoid risk of ruin?

 If you lose 50% of your assets you need to make 100% to recover.
 If you lose 75% you need to make 400%.
 The math makes it pretty easy to see why you want to avoid any substantial losses.

 And, as mentioned above, even with smaller losses and drawdowns most traders simply give up.